mycaule/reading-resources/README.md

-# Favorite reading resources
+## Favorite reading resources

-Some pointers to read about Software engineering.
+Some pointers to read for Software engineers.
 Collected over 10 years in the software industry.

-### Videos and Blog posts collection
+### Videos and Blog posts

 #### 2020